aselshall/rm/m02/lesson02-paradigms.md

 - **Explanatory Sequential**: Collecting quantitative data first, then qualitative data to explain patterns observed.
 - **Exploratory Sequential**: Starting with qualitative interviews, then designing a quantitative survey to measure attitudes and behaviors.
 - **Complex Designs with Embedded Core Designs**: Embedding a qualitative case study within a broader quantitative survey of groundwater management practices.

+## Elaborate
+Extend students' understanding and allow them to apply what they have learned by explaining their choice of research approach and its relevance to their research questions.
+For the examples below, select correct answer:
+**Research approach**
+- Postpositivism
+- Constructivism
+- Transformative
+- Pragmatism

+**Research design**
+- Quantitative
+- Qualitative
+- Mixed-methods

+**Example 1 A study measuring the effects of agricultural practices on groundwater nitrate levels in Immokalee:**  The researcher collects groundwater samples from various locations near agricultural fields and analyzes nitrate concentrations.
+Using statistical methods, the study aims to determine the causal relationship between different agricultural practices (e.g., fertilizer application rates) and the observed nitrate levels.
+The focus is on objective measurement, empirical observation, and verifying the hypothesis that the lack of tailored nutrient management plan leads to higher nitrate contamination in groundwater.

+**Example 2 A research project aimed at improving groundwater access and quality in an underserved rural community:** The researcher works collaboratively with the community to assess groundwater quality through field measurements and to identify barriers to accessing clean groundwater, such as pollution or lack of infrastructure.
+Together, they develop and implement strategies, such as installation of new wells or water filtration systems.
+The project is not just about understanding the problem but also about empowering the community to address environmental and social injustices related to groundwater access.
+The focus is on social justice, community empowerment, and creating meaningful change.

+**Example 3 An ethnographic study exploring local communities' perceptions of groundwater quality and usage in a drought-prone region:** The researcher engages with community members through interviews and participatory observations to understand how they perceive groundwater quality, its importance, and their usage practices.
+The study acknowledges that these perceptions are influenced by social, cultural, and historical contexts.
+The goal is to generate new insights into the role of community cooperation in managing groundwater.

+**Example 4 A study evaluating the effectiveness of various nature-based solutions to mitigate water scarcity:** The researcher combines quantitative data (e.g., measurements of recharge rates, groundwater levels) with qualitative data (e.g., interviews with stakeholders and local government officials) to determine which nature-based solutions are most effective and feasible in practice.
+The study is problem-centered, aiming to find practical solutions to urban water scarcity that can be implemented by city planners and policymakers.
+The focus is on what works best in the real world, considering the specific context and constraints.

+**Answers:**
+- Postpositivism/Quantitative
+- Transformative/Mix-methods
+- Constructivism/Qualitative
+- Pragmatism/Mix-methods